electric-sql/electric/docs/integrations/deployment/digital-ocean.md

 Connection to Postgres is up!
 ```

-Unlike the DigitalOcean app we deployed above which could only listen on a single public HTTP port, a Droplet is just a virtual server that may have any number of ports open.
+Unlike the DigitalOcean app we deployed above which could only listen on standard HTTP/HTTPS ports, a Droplet is just a virtual server that may have any number of ports open.
 This allows us to connect to the Electric proxy directly without having to run a local tunnel:

 ```shell
 $ psql postgresql://postgres:******@167.99.132.206:65432/postgres